 Test for edge cases and off-by-one errors.
 Look for "boundaries" in your input data.

 (What do we mean by "boundaries"?
-As an example, suppose you're testing an arraylist designed to resize after 16 elements are inserted.
+As an example, suppose you're testing an a program that checks in the input size is 16 or more and does something differently in that case.
 We woulc consider that magic number "16" as a "boundary", since the behavior of your class changes significantly once you hit that point.
-What happens if you try inserting 15 items?
+What happens if you inputting 15 items?
 16 items?
 17 items?)

 Another strategy is to try generating randomized data to hunt for weird edge cases.